Last updated on March 28th, 2026

 If you’re willing to go farther afield, Fergus Falls, Minnesota, is about an hour’s drive from Moorhead.
 The cute historic downtown is home to the Kaddatz Gallery.
 The gallery has a regular exhibition schedule as well as a continually changing selection of work by regional and national artists.

-Attend a performance
+Attend a live performance

 With three colleges between the two towns, the Fargo/Moorhead area offers more, and higher quality, theater and music than one might expect in a place of its size.
+That’s particularly true when it comes to theater and classical music.

 The Fargo Moorhead Symphony Orchestra offers a full season of concerts at the North Dakota State University Festival Concert Hall.
 They also offer a chamber music series, a summer Symphony Rocks concert, and more.